sreejithkunchu/FabulousCode/README.md

 Command to run from terminal:
-Since it has now only one active profile, so Open terminal and navigate to the project and run this maven command: mvn test
+Since it has now only one active profile, so Open terminal and navigate to the project where POM is located and run this maven command: mvn test